 Why do basements get wet?
 In order to prevent wet basements, it is important to understand where the water is coming from.
 Surface water running down foundation walls Groundwater in water-saturated soils being pushed into the basement by hydrostatic and/or lateral pressure When homeowners experience wet basements for the first time, it is imperative to determine if the water problems are going to reoccur or if it was a one-time event.

 Essential to solving this question is determining where the water is coming from.
 Controlling surface water If this is the first time for basement water problems, the first thing to check for is surface water draining down next to the foundations.
 Water coming in at one location and only at the exterior foundation wall are typical indications of surface water problems.
+Basement waterproofing can help these problems by acting as a barrier between your basement's walls and water/moisture.
+Here are some things to look for: Are the gutters overflowing because they are blocked with leaves?
+Keeping gutters clean of debris should be a part of every homeowner's routine maintenance program.
+Depending on the surrounding trees, gutter cleaning may be required a few times a year.
+Products are available to prevent leaves from getting into the gutters.

 Are gutters overflowing because there are not enough downspouts on the house?
 Many homes in Cherry Hill do not have this!